Important information - the value of investments and the income from them can go down as well as up, so you may get back less than you invest.

 In a word: by making pension contributions.
 Paying money into a pension reduces your effective taxable income and, if your pension contributions reduce your taxable income to less than £100,000, your personal allowance will be restored in full.

 The method of making pension contributions described above applies to non-employment schemes.
-For employment or workplace schemes the situation is more complex and you should check with your company how it works.
+For employment or workplace schemes the situation is different and you should check what to do with your company or its pension scheme.

-Taxpayers are allowed to make pension contributions not just for the current tax year but for the three previous ones too, as long as they have unused pension allowance from those years and meet a couple of other conditions.
+Taxpayers are allowed to make pension contributions not just from their annual allowance for the current tax year but with those of the three previous ones too, as long as they have unused pension allowance from those years and meet a couple of other conditions.
 This is known as the ‘carry forward’ scheme.

-This means that someone who earns £200,000 could reduce this year’s taxable salary all the way down to £100,000 and therefore have their full personal allowance restored and avoid the 60% tax trap in its entirety (as well as the 45% tax band).
+This means that someone who earns £200,000 could reduce this year’s taxable salary all the way down to £100,000 and therefore have their full personal allowance restored and avoid the 60% tax trap in its entirety (as well as the 45% tax band and the loss of childcare).

 To do so, they would first make an £80,000 contribution to their pension, knowing that HMRC will top it up to £100,000 thanks to basic-rate tax relief (for a non-workplace pension).
-On their tax return for this tax year, they would state that they are using this year’s full £60,000 annual allowance for pension contributions plus £40,000 from an earlier year.
+On their tax return for this tax year, they would state that they are paying £100,000 into their pension (using this year’s full £60,000 annual allowance plus £40,000 from an earlier year).
 The earliest tax year they can use is 2021-22 and, if in that year they have £40,000 of unused pension allowance, they must use it all, rather than any unused allowance from a more recent tax year.

 Those with very high incomes need to watch out for a rule under which their annual allowance for pension contributions is reduced.
 Known as the ‘taper’, it cuts your annual allowance in steps of £5,000 once your annual income exceeds £260,000, until the minimum allowance of £10,000 a year is reached at £360,000.
 The rules are extremely complex but, in summary, if you think you have earned more than £260,000 in this tax year, or earned more than £240,000 in any of the three previous tax years, you could be caught by the taper.
 You can read more about this in our guide to the ‘tapered’ annual allowance.
 Alternatively, in view of the potential savings and the potential costs of making a mistake, it may be worth seeking help from a qualified financial adviser, either from Fidelity or elsewhere.